 Not only can this blockage cause skin rashes and irritation, but the sweat that builds up beneath the skin might actually cause more odor because it's mixing both the good and bad bacteria that live there.
 Plus, the aluminum in traditional deodorants is essentially what's causing those discolored armpit stains on your beloved t-shirts.

-So why should you make the switch?
+So why should you make the switch to natural deodorant?

 Natural deodorant lets you sweat, which is a naturally occurring process in the body that rids it of toxins and regulates temperature.
 Natural deodorants don't block pores but also keep natural bacteria from mixing with the sweat on your skin, allowing you to sweat like you should.

-It also neutralizes odor with naturally derived botanicals (think lavender, eucalyptus, and tea tree).
+Natural deodorant also neutralizes odor with naturally derived botanicals (think lavender, eucalyptus, and tea tree).
 Many of these botanicals also have antibacterial properties, so they can minimize odor-causing bacteria.

 Natural deodorant is also a solid choice if you want to make a positive impact on both your health and the environment.
 It is free from preservatives and artificial fragrances and is typically made with the above-mentioned botanicals as well as coconut oil, witch hazel, baking soda, cornstarch, arrowroot powder, and castor wax—all naturally conditioning, sustainable ingredients.

-How can you make the switch?
+How can you make the switch to natural deodorant?

 Making the switch to natural deodorant is a process that requires some patience.
 But it's well worth the wait!
 Here are some tips on making the switch effectively.